zhangcun-yan/yanzhangcun2023.github.io/_posts/2023-12-18-git-turtor.md

    `url=ssh://git@github.com/derekerdmann/lunch_call.git`
    That is, change all the texts before `@` symbol to `ssh://git`
 4. Save `config` file and quit. now you could use `git push origin master` to sync your repo on GitHub.

+**Use git in colab**

+1. connect colab with google drive by command :{from google.colab import drive; drive.mount('/content/drive')}
+2. check the file in the folder by command “!ls”
+3. change the folder by command “%cd folder path”

+4. create a new folder by command “import os ; folderpath =“/”; os.makedirs(folderpath,exist_ok=True”)

+5.